takigama/NanoPI-Neo3-GPSPPS/README.md

 ## Modify Armbian

+Skip to "Quick Explanation" for the really quick way to do this

 We want to disable a few things before we get started, things we wont need (feel free to leave them running if you want them though).
 Lets disable smartmontools, gpsd socket service and the wpa_supplicant (Neo's dont have wifi anyways).